YemreAybey/BattleShip/README.md

 npm test
 ```

 You will see the results in your terminal.
-Then you can open the 'index.htm' file on your browser and enjoy the game.
+Then you can open the 'index.htm' file on your browser and enjoy the game Or you can click [here](https://yemreaybey.github.io/Battleship/) to play the game.

 # Authors